ppy/osu-wiki/news/2021-12-17-winter-fanart-contest-results.md

 [![](https://assets.ppy.sh/contests/136/banners/TJ_25.jpg)](https://assets.ppy.sh/contests/136/winners/TJ_25.png)

-[**TJ_25**](https://osu.ppy.sh/users/18470896)'s Alisa and pippi distributed **2979** gifts and got as many votes in return from excited viewers eager to see a few of their favorite references, such as the venerable 1-2 and the Funny Number.
+[**TJ_25**](https://osu.ppy.sh/users/18470896)'s Alisa and pippi distributed **2979** gifts and got as many votes in return from excited viewers eager to see a few of their favourite references, such as the venerable 1-2 and the Funny Number.

 Something else is going on in this one, you say?
 No idea what you're talking about.